 Do not undermine the seriousness of a public indecency charge.
 Beyond time behind bars and steep fines, you could suffer from the social stigma of sex offender registration and struggle with difficulty finding housing or employment if convicted.
 Instead, consider hiring a lawyer with experience in defending Ohio sex crimes—someone who can protect your rights as a criminal defendant.

 Joslyn Law Firm has defended more than 20,000 criminal cases in Columbus and throughout Franklin County, as well as other parts of Ohio.
 Our firm is recognized as the de facto knowledge source for media outlets when they need to understand Ohio criminal law for stories they are covering.
 Among the media we inform are local affiliates like 4 NBC, 6 ABC, 28 FOX, 10 WBNS, as well as The Plain Dealer and The Columbus Dispatch.

 Furthermore, Brian Joslyn is recognized as one of Ohio’s most skilled criminal defense lawyers.
 Columbus CEO Magazine named him a “Top Lawyer,” and the Super Lawyers rating service designated Joslyn a “Rising Star” in Ohio.
 He has gained national recognition, too, as one of the “Top 10” best criminal lawyers in Ohio, as acknowledged by The National Academy of Criminal Defense Attorneys.

 Columbus Defense Lawyer for Public Indecency

-Overview on Public Indecency in Ohio
+Public Indecency in Columbus, Ohio Information Center

-- What is Considered Public Indecency in Columbus?
+- Public Indecency Charges in Columbus

 - Penalties for Public Indecency in Franklin County